felipeands/video-portal/README.md

 ## Start

-Run `npm start` to build and start the application.
+Run `npm start` to build dev and start the application.

 ## Build

-Run `ng build -prod -aot` to build the project.
+Run `ng build -prod -aot` to build the project for production.
 The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests